-As an introvert who embraces the minimalist lifestyle, there’s part of me that daydreams about deleting all my social media accounts and ignoring it completely.
+As an introvert who embraces the minimalist lifestyle, there’s part of me that daydreams about deleting all of my accounts and ignoring it altogether.

-After all, sometimes it can be seriously stressful.
-It’s all too easy to get drawn into toxic conversations, unhealthy comparisons, and – let’s face it – it can be a huge waste of time.
-It’s not tough to imagine how much simpler our lives would be without Facebook, Twitter, Instagram, etc.
+After all, it can be stressful.
+There are toxic conversations, unhealthy comparisons, and, of course, it can be a massive waste of time.
+It’s easy to imagine how much simpler things would be without social media in our lives.

 - Learn new things and share ideas.
-I was actually first introduced to minimalism because I saw an article on Facebook!
-One click led to another and it eventually changed my entire life.
+I was actually first introduced to minimalism because of an article I saw on Facebook!
+One click led to another, and it eventually changed my entire life.

 - Stay up to date with community events, such as concerts or festivals.

-Whether you love it, hate it or fall somewhere in-between … ultimately, social media is a tool and it’s up to each of us to make an intentional choice about the role it plays in our lives.
+Because whether you love it, hate it or fall somewhere in-between—ultimately, social media is a tool.
+Instead of giving it up, we can make an intentional choice about the role it plays in our lives.

 BE HONEST ABOUT HOW SOCIAL MEDIA MAKES YOU FEEL

-Being mindful about social media starts with self-awareness.
-Think about the social media platforms, accounts, and pages you visit most and reflect on how you feel after using each one.
+Healthy social media habits start with self-awareness.
+Think about the social media platforms and accounts you visit most and reflect on how they make you feel.

-There are no right or wrong answers but the better you understand yourself and your feelings, the better equipped you are to make mindful choices.
+There are no right or wrong answers, but the better you understand yourself and your feelings, the better equipped you are to make wise choices about social media use.

 SET YOUR INTENTION BEFORE GOING ONLINE